 TAX SALE PROPERTY

-In order to bid at either of these sales, a registration form had to be submitted not less than 10 days prior to the sale.
+In order to bid at the sale, a registration form must be submitted not less than 10 days prior to the sale.
+Download the registration form and related notice.
 Jackson County employees are ineligible to bid on delinquent tax sale properties.

 Taxpayers may contact the Jackson County Collection Department about payment options.
-Not all properties published will be available on the auction list at the time of the sales.
+Not all properties published will be available on the auction list at the time of the sale.

 If a real estate parcel has a delinquent tax that is three years old, that property faces a foreclosure sale to recover back taxes.
 Jackson County may file a lawsuit seeking a judgment of foreclosure for unpaid delinquent taxes.
 If the Court agrees with the County’s action, the Court will issue a judgment granting the foreclosure order.
 The property owner has several opportunities to redeem their property before it is sold in a tax sale.